gkossakowski/gkossakowski.github.io/content/posts/2020-08-06---The-slim-shady-year-part-one.md

 > to stand out.

 I moved to Basel for the summer of 2018 by taking a sabbatical from my job at Stripe.
-The plan was to entirely focus on the injury, spend three months solving the underlying puzzle, and fix the problem.
-I would come back to San Francisco, recovered, and back to kicking.
-It was a good plan and a bet on the original sports clinic in Europe.
+The plan was to entirely focus on the injury, spend three months working out the underlying puzzle, and fix my problem.
+I would come back to San Francisco, recovered, esctatic, and back to kicking.
+I bet on the original sports clinic of Europe, and it felt like a good plan.

 I took detailed notes of my first eight weeks of recovery.
 You can check them out if you're really curious.
 Notes from previous weeks: [week